lr101/stick-it/api/doc/GroupsApi.md

 final withImages = true; // bool | use false if profile picture should not be returned and true if it should.
 Defaults to false final page = 56; // int | page number final size = 56; // int | page size.
-Defaults to 20 final updatedAfter = 2013-10-20T19:20:30+01:00; // DateTime | only include groups that have been updated after this date
+Defaults to 20 final updatedAfter = 2013-10-20T19:20:30+01:00; // DateTime | only include groups that have been updated after this date.
+If set all deleted groups after this time are returned.

 try {
     final result = api_instance.getGroupsByIds(ids, search, userId, withUser, withImages, page, size, updatedAfter);